psu13/mutable-states/content/The ASCOM Horror Show.md

 Unless they don't.
 ASCOM in practice has a few warts.
 When things are working you don't really notice them.
 But they lurk down there beneath the surface and are the things of software architecture nightmares.

-First, there is those guys at Software Bisque.
+First, there are those guys at Software Bisque.
 They still make all their software, with their own serial modules.
 They even make some of their own hardware (very expensive mounts).
 What they dislike making is ASCOM drivers.
 They see it as a destruction of the proprietary value that they have toiled all these longs years to add to TheSky and such.
 And they are not completely wrong.
 Why should they tolerate a bunch of lowlifes giving away complicated drivers for free which they spent a long time building and integrating into their software stack?
 This is unfortunate since TheSky still forms the core of a lot of toolchains for automatic imaging.
 Now we have this constant problem where all the tools in the chain like ASCOM except for TheSky, which can use it, but only in a kind of janky way.

 Second, there is COM.
 Over time COM has evolved into .NET which evolved into what Microsoft sells you to configure and deploy custom large scale Enterprise Applications.
 The whole system is built around the assumption that you have a huge staff of minions whose only job is to make sure your Windows boxes are running exactly the right versions of everything in order for your large scale custom Enterprise Application to run correctly.